-Bill C-65's most noteworthy amendments are to section 56 of the Controlled Drugs and Substances Act (CDSA).2 Section 56 deals with the conditions under which the Minister of Health may consider granting an exemption from the application of any provisions of the Act or its regulations for medical or scientific purposes or any other purpose in the public interest.
+Bill C-2's most noteworthy clauses provide for amendments to section 56 of the Controlled Drugs and Substances Act (CDSA).
+Section 56 deals with the conditions under which the Minister of Health may consider granting an exemption from the application of any provisions of the Act or its regulations for medical or scientific purposes or any other purpose in the public interest.
 The amendments to section 56 focus specifically on exemption requirements for the operation of supervised consumption sites in Canada.
-The term "supervised consumption site" will be used throughout this paper when referring to the bill (this term is defined in new section 56.1(1) of the CDSA - see section 2.1, "Interpretation (Clause 5)" of this legislative summary).
-Other sources referred to in this paper, including the Supreme Court of Canada, instead use the term "supervised injection site" or "safe/safer injection site."3 safer or supervised injection sites are specialized facilities that provide injection drug users with a clean, safe, unhurried environment.
-Sterile injection equipment is provided and health care and social service professionals are available to deal with health issues, provide counselling, and facilitate access to detoxification and treatment programs [available on site or elsewhere].
-Supervision is provided by health professionals trained in low-risk injection techniques and overdose intervention.4
+The term "supervised consumption site" will be used throughout this paper when referring to the bill (this term is defined in new section 56.1(1) of the CDSA - see section 2.1, "Interpretation (Clause 5)," of this Legislative Summary).
+Other sources referred to in this paper, including the Supreme Court of Canada, instead use the term "supervised injection site" or "safe/safer injection site."